AnotherDaniel/up-trustable-release/trustable/tenets/TT-CONSTRUCTION.md

 reviewed: IVgnSoaV2YejhOa8EqV5Yey5SQlwX8FF4T6a93gJMVE=
 ---

-Tools are provided to build XYZ from trusted sources (also provided) with full reproducibility.
+Tools are provided to build uProtocol from trusted sources (also provided) with full reproducibility.